Lifeni/i-show-you/README.md

    The `-d` command stands for background execution, and you can view real-time output if you remove it.

+4. Open [http://localhost:8080](http://localhost:8080) or use Nginx reverse proxy port 8080 to view the front-end page.

    > Note: The application exposes port 8080 by default.
 If there is a port conflict or you want to use your own MongoDB, you can modify the yml file by yourself.

 ## Documentation